Is ON24 Inc. (ONTF) a Keeper?

 ONTF’s Market Performance

-ONTF stocks went down by -2.37% for the week, with a monthly jump of 3.15% and a quarterly performance of -43.81%.
-The volatility ratio for the week stands at 3.19% while the volatility levels for the past 30 days are set at 4.74% for ON24 Inc..
-The simple moving average for the period of the last 20 days is -5.54% for ONTF stocks with a simple moving average of -49.08% for the last 200 days.
+ONTF stocks went down by -2.25% for the week, with a monthly drop of -9.09% and a quarterly performance of -45.68%.
+The volatility ratio for the week stands at 2.72% while the volatility levels for the past 30 days are set at 4.06% for ON24 Inc..
+The simple moving average for the period of the last 20 days is -7.57% for ONTF stocks with a simple moving average of -50.10% for the last 200 days.

 Analysts’ Opinion of ONTF